syncfusion-content/xamarin-docs/Xamarin/SfDataForm/Layout.md

 #### Using attributes

-You can set the order for the items in group by using the `Order` property along with `GroupName` property in display attribute.
+You can set the order of data form items in group by using the `Order` property along with `GroupName` property in display attribute.

 {% tabs %}
 {% highlight c# %}